Minecraft-Java-Edition-Speedrunning/rules/rules.typ

 #entangled[Entangled Rule(s):]\
 #entangled[CE9.1.2 is nullified by: ] #entangledRules(("CE9.2.2", "CE9.3.2"))\

-== CE9.2: Set Seed Glitchless/Random Seed Glitchless, Pre 1.2
+== CE9.2: Set Seed No Major Glitches/Random Seed No Major Glitches, Pre 1.2
 CE9.2.1) The run is considered complete once an oak log, a spruce log, and a birch log are obtained.\
-CE9.2.2) <CE9.2.2> Exception: All Wood Logs Random Seed Glitchless Pre 1.2 begins upon first input, nullifying #entangledRule("CE9.1.2").\
+CE9.2.2) <CE9.2.2> Exception: All Wood Logs Random Seed No Major Glitches Pre 1.2 begins upon first input, nullifying #entangledRule("CE9.1.2").\

-== CE9.3: Set Seed Glitchless/Random Seed Glitchless, 1.2-1.6
+== CE9.3: Set Seed No Major Glitches/Random Seed No Major Glitches, 1.2-1.6
 CE9.3.1) The run is considered complete once an oak log, a spruce log, birch log, and a jungle log are obtained.\
-CE9.3.2) <CE9.3.2> Exception: All Wood Logs Random Seed Glitchless 1.2-1.6 begins upon first input, nullifying #entangledRule("CE9.1.2").\
+CE9.3.2) <CE9.3.2> Exception: All Wood Logs Random Seed No Major Glitches 1.2-1.6 begins upon first input, nullifying #entangledRule("CE9.1.2").\

-== CE9.4: Set Seed Glitchless/Random Seed Glitchless, 1.7-1.15
+== CE9.4: Set Seed No Major Glitches/Random Seed No Major Glitches, 1.7-1.15
 CE9.4.1) The run is considered complete once an oak log, a spruce log, birch log, jungle log, dark oak log, and an acacia log are obtained.

-== CE9.5: Set Seed Glitchless/Random Seed Glitchless, 1.16-1.18
+== CE9.5: Set Seed No Major Glitches/Random Seed No Major Glitches, 1.16-1.18
 CE9.5.1) The run is considered complete once an oak log, a spruce log, birch log, jungle log, dark oak log, acacia log, warped stem, and a crimson stem are obtained.

-== CE9.6: Set Seed Glitchless/Random Seed Glitchless, 1.19
+== CE9.6: Set Seed No Major Glitches/Random Seed No Major Glitches, 1.19
 CE9.6.1) The run is considered complete once an oak log, a spruce log, birch log, jungle log, dark oak log, acacia log, warped stem, crimson stem, and a mangrove log are obtained.

-== CE9.7: Set Seed Glitchless/Random Seed Glitchless, 1.20-1.21.3
+== CE9.7: Set Seed No Major Glitches/Random Seed No Major Glitches, 1.20-1.21.3
 CE9.7.1) The run is considered complete once an oak log, a spruce log, birch log, jungle log, dark oak log, acacia log, warped stem, crimson stem, mangrove log, and a cherry log are obtained.

-== CE9.8: Set Seed Glitchless/Random Seed Glitchless, 1.21.4+
+== CE9.8: Set Seed No Major Glitches/Random Seed No Major Glitches, 1.21.4+
 CE9.8.1) The run is considered complete once an oak log, a spruce log, birch log, jungle log, dark oak log, acacia log, warped stem, crimson stem, mangrove log, cherry log, and a pale oak log are obtained.

 = CE10: All Wool